zdravkov/kendo-docs/getting-started/introduction.md

 ## Next Steps

+### Kendo UI videos

-You are now ready to use Kendo UI.
-Watch the videos in the [Kendo UI YouTube channel](http://www.youtube.com/kendouitv).
-Also check out our interactive tutorials in the [Kendo UI Dojo](http://www.kendoui.com/dojo.aspx) or continue with the following help topics or examples:
+You can watch the videos in the [Kendo UI YouTube channel](http://www.youtube.com/kendouitv).

+### Kendo UI Dojo

+A lot of interactive tutorials are available in the [Kendo UI Dojo](http://www.kendoui.com/dojo.aspx).

 ### Further reading